You won’t find the best restaurants, activities or sightseeing in this guide. Rather, I’ll tell you

 However, I recommend you go to the open-air market to buy your food.
-It will be cheaper, and more local.
+It’s much nicer.

 In Warsaw, I went to Hala Mirowska, an open-air market made out of two big halls with everything one can dream of.
 Eggs, meat, cheese, fruits, vegetables… The market isn’t in fact inside the halls but around the halls, in alleys.
 You will find some private butcheries and other types of shops there.